SubhankarPaul1999/Voice-Based-Cab-Booking/README.md

-# 🚖 Voice-Based Cab Booking (Namma Yatri Hackathon Submission)
+# 🚖 Voice-Based Cab Booking Service

 Book a cab with a **simple phone call** — no app, no typing!
 This project enables users to call a number, speak their destination, and automatically trigger a cab booking using **Twilio**, **OpenAI Whisper**, and **Node.js**.